-We are part of the Leicester West Methodist Circuit, which is comprised of eleven churches, the other ten being Anstey, Enderby, Epworth (Blackbird Road), Glenfield, Huncote, Leicester Forest East, New Parks, Ratby, St. Andrews (Glenfield Road East) and Trinity (Narborough Road).
+We are part of the Leicester West Methodist Circuit, which is comprised of Ten churches, the other nine being Anstey, Epworth (Blackbird Road), Glenfield, Huncote, Leicester Forest East, New Parks, Ratby, St. Andrews (Glenfield Road East) and Trinity (Narborough Road).
 On occasions, the Circuit churches join together for Circuit Services and other special events.
 The Circuit website is currently being reconstructed; when it is up and running again we will provide a link.

 The Methodist Church is still organised in a methodical way using many of the structures introduced by its founder, John Wesley.
 However, the Church is quite pragmatic, and is willing to make changes where they seem desirable.